-"I could eat the bread and butter pudding at Vincent in Canberra every day.
-Could you publish the recipe?" - Dave Austin, Braddon, ACT REQUEST A RECIPE To request a recipe, email firstname.lastname@example.org or send us a message via Facebook.
+"The Kitchener buns at Hentley Farm in the Barossa are the best.
+Could you get the recipe?" - Joanna Hutton, Evandale, SA REQUEST A RECIPE To request a recipe, email firstname.lastname@example.org or send us a message via Facebook.
 Please include the restaurant's name and address, as well as your name and address.
 Please note that because of the volume of requests we receive, we can only publish a selection in the magazine.

 For a dish that's light yet satisfying, it's hard to go past a bowl of miso soup - ours is full of mushrooms, tofu and green tea noodles, with a good helping of ginger to give it some kick.
 This is an ideal recipe to customise to your liking - try broccolini in place of the spinach, or swap out the tofu for poached chicken.

 A self-taught chef sets off on a world tour to master the art of fermentation.

 "Even though dried kelp or kombu is Japanese, it's always associated with Noma," says Clugston.
 "When you roast kombu it's rich and dark and packed with umami and salty, almost like liquorice.
 Everyone knows how to make a meringue and the ice-cream can be bought, but the kelp oil gives it the wow factor."
 Try top-quality extra-virgin olive oil in place of kelp oil.

 Warm ginger-spiked waffles are the perfect foil for matcha ice-cream, creating the hot-cold sensation we all love.
 If you don't have a waffle-maker, the pears and matcha ice-cream are excellent on their own, too.
 Start a day ahead to make the ice-cream and waffle dough.